petercripps/csv-data-wrangling/README.md

 Download or clone the repo.

 The YAML file `config.yaml` contains all the parameters which can be modified.
-Apart from the column headers of the CSV file these parameters can all be changed from either the UI or the command line.

 To run the programme enter one of the following in a terminal window: